-The PowerScore LSAT Discussion Forum is a tremendous resource for any student gearing up to take the LSAT and apply to law school, and while I'm sure the majority of our blog readers frequent the Forum and participate, it's easy for helpful posts there to slip through the cracks.
+Our free to use LSAT Discussion Forum is a tremendous resource for any student gearing up to take the LSAT and apply to law school, and while I’m sure the majority of our blog readers frequent the Forum and participate, it’s easy for helpful posts there to slip through the cracks.
+In an effort to help our readers here stay fully informed, we occasionally have highlights of common questions we encounter in the forum.
+Two things first:

-In it, a concerned student laments that his or her--although for simplicity "her" from here on out--LR score seems to have plateaued following a move to timed testing (and possibly even regressed somewhat from early, untimed work).
-This has understandably led to some frustration, a feeling of "defeat," and uncertainty about what to do next.
+This post is taken from a thread found here.
+In it, a concerned student laments that his or her–although for simplicity “her” from here on out–LR score seems to have plateaued following a move to timed testing (and possibly even regressed somewhat from early, un-timed work).
+This has understandably led to some frustration, a feeling of “defeat,” and uncertainty about what to do next.

 Here’s what I told her: